 2. Keyword Placement

-- URL.
-Include your main keyword in your page URL.
-This makes it easy for the search engines to find and understand the topic of your webpage content.
+Include your primary keyword in your page URL.
+This makes it easy for search engines to find and understand the topic of your webpage content.

-- Title.
 The title tag describes the content of your webpage.
 Add your keyword to your title tag to increase the crawlability of your site.
-Note that this title shows up on SERPs, not on your webpage.
+Note that this title shows up on SERPs rather than on your webpage.

-- Description.
 Your meta description shows on SERPs below the title and URL.
-Using one of your target keywords and crafting this snippet to resonate with your intended audience can raise the click-through rate to your website from search.
+Using one of your target keywords and crafting this snippet to resonate with your intended audience can raise the click-through rate to your website from a search.

 Tip: Google generally shortens snippets to 150-160 characters, so keep your descriptions around this character count.

-- Heading/H1 Tag.
-This is the title of your page or blog post.
-Aim to include your main keyword in the H1 tag to improve your SERP placement.
+Maintain the header tag hierarchy across your content.
+Your Header/H1 is the title of your page or blog post.
+Aim to include your main keyword in the header tags to improve your SERP placement.

 Tip: Your H1 tag should read naturally.
 If possible, use focus key phrases within subheadings (H2-H6) to make it clearer what the page is about.

-Tip: SEO experts believe an ideal keyword density is around 1-2% for a page, which means one to two keywords per 100 words.
-Adding long-tail keywords or more specific keywords in the body may help in refining the search and generating targeted traffic.
+Tip: SEO experts believe an ideal keyword density is around 1-2% for a page, with one to two keywords per 100 words.
+Add long-tail or more specific keywords in the body.

-- Image Alt Text.
 Images are a great visual addition to any webpage.
 The priority is to provide context to the image.
-However, if possible, include your keyword in the alt text of at least one image on the page.
+However, include your keyword in the alt text of at least one image on the page.